robotpy/robotpy-navx/README.rst

 License
 =======

-The original NavX software is available under the MIT license, as is this.
+The oddriginal NavX software is available under the MIT license, as is this.